 Field work in Serengeti National Park, N-Tanzania

-In Sep/Oct 2019 Eileen Eckmeier (University of Munich, Geography), Stephen Rucina (National Museums of Kenya, Nairobi), Akida Meyr (Nelson Mandela African Institute of Science and Technology, Arusha, Tanzania) and myself had the opportunity to carry out two weeks of field work in the famous Serengeti National Park in Northern Tanzania.
-Objectives for field work were to carry out sampling of rocks, soils and vegetation to decipher geological and pedological processes that might play an important role in controlling annual movements of wildebeest and other migratory species in this ecosystem.
+In Sep/Oct 2019 Eileen Eckmeier (University of Munich, Geography), Stephen Rucina (National Museums of Kenya, Nairobi), Akida Meyr (Nelson Mandela African Institute of Science and Technology, Arusha, Tanzania) and myself had the opportunity to carry out a two-weeks field trip to the famous Serengeti National Park in Northern Tanzania.
+Objectives for field work were to carry out reconnaissance mapping and locate potential sampling locations for rocks, soils and vegetation to examine geological and pedological processes that might play an important role in controlling annual movements of wildebeest and other migratory species in this ecosystem.

 New Article in EU Reseach